cbev0x/cbev0x.github.io/_posts/2026-05-03-HackTheBox-Mailroom.md

 ![](../assets/img/2026-05-03-Mailroom/22.png)

 This is reused for the machine as well, allowing us to switch users from our previous SSH session as Tristan.
-Note that password login for Matthew is disabled and apart of the password from the URL line is percent-encoded, so we must convert it back to ASCII for a valid login.
+Note that password login for Matthew over SSH is disabled and apart of the password from the URL line is percent-encoded, so we must convert it back to ASCII for a valid login.

 ### KeePass Database File
 At this point we can grab the user flag under his home directory and see about grabbing root privileges.